epidemian/epidemian.github.io/_drafts/factorial-digits.md

 9999999999 > 9! + 9! + 9! + 9! + 9! + 9! + 9! + 9! + 9! + 9!
 ```

-So, from $$9\,999\,999$$ onwards, the numbers made up of $$n$$ consecutive 9s become bigger than the sum of $$n$$ factorials of 9.
+So, from $$9\,999\,999$$ onwards, the numbers made of only 9s become bigger than the **sum of the factorials of their digits**, or **SFD** for short.
 And they seem to remain that way, at least up to 10 digits.

 A more rigorous way of seeing this is to consider any number of $$n$$ digits.
-If we add a new digit to the number, it grows by a factor of 10<span class="sidenote-number" /><span class="sidenote">A consequence of using a [positional numeral system][positional notation].</span>, while the sum of it the factorials of its digits grows by at most $$9!$$.
-So, with each new digit, numbers grow exponentially, and so are bound to at some point get bigger than the sum of the factorials of their digits, as that sum only grows linearly with each new digit.
+If we add a new digit to the number, it grows by a factor of 10<span class="sidenote-number" /><span class="sidenote">A consequence of using a [positional numeral system][positional notation].</span>, but its SFD grows by at most $$9!$$.
+In other words, with each new digit, numbers grow exponentially, while the SFD only grows linearly.
+This means that **there must be a finite number of factorions**, as the exponential growth of the numbers with each new digit will outpace the linear growth of the SFD at some point.

 And for 7 digits we can already see that $$9\,999\,999$$ is greater than $$7 \cdot 9! = 2\,540\,160$$.
-In fact it's is also greater than 8 or 9 times $$9!$$, the maximum sums for numbers of 8 and 9 digits.
-So at that point numbers are definitely greater than the sum of the factorials of their digits, which means that if we "only" check all numbers up to $$9\,999\,999$$, we can be sure to find all factorions on that range.
+In fact it's even greater than 8 or 9 times $$9!$$, the maximum SFDs for numbers of 8 and 9 digits.
+So at that point numbers are definitely greater than their SFDs, which means that if we "only" check all numbers up to $$9\,999\,999$$, we can be sure to find all possible factorions.

 Then let the brute-forcing begin!